clrcrl/advanced-sql/README.md

 | 5       | 13                 | 30             | 0               | 30            |

 _Y I K E S_, that `task_id = 5` is particularly nasty — there's _three_ inbound payments, and we need to split the payout payment across the first two inbound payments, and then split the refund across the second and third payments.
+And no, apparently we can't apportion them according to their ratios — we instead need to first fully "refund" the first inbound payment (`inbound_payment_id = 11`), and then partially refund the second inbound payment (`inbound_payment_id = 12)`).

 ## Exercise
 1. Write the SQL to transform the ledger of payments into the format required by accounting.
 Use the following BigQuery tables, or load the CSVs in [apportioning-payments](/apportioning-payments) into the warehouse of your choice: